su-ntu-ctp/5m-data-2.5-data-warehouse/lesson.md

-### Additional dbt Command (Optional)
+## Additional dbt Command (Optional/Self Study)

 - Use `dbt build` can perform dbt run and dbt test concurrently.
 [Reference](https://docs.getdbt.com/reference/commands/build)
 - Use `dbt docs generate` will build a set of documentation based on the description you put in in the schema.
 [Reference](https://docs.getdbt.com/reference/commands/cmd-docs#dbt-docs-generate)
 - Use `dbt docs serve` to run an internal website that contains all your documents.
 [Reference](https://docs.getdbt.com/reference/commands/cmd-docs#dbt-docs-serve)

-Please refer to [dbt command reference](https://docs.getdbt.com/reference/dbt-commands) ofr further information.
+Please refer to [dbt command reference](https://docs.getdbt.com/reference/dbt-commands) for further information.